jwodder/inplace/README.rst

 ``backup=<PATH>``
-   If set, the original contents of the file will be saved to the given path when the instance is closed.
+   If set, the original contents of the file will be saved to the given path when the instance is closed.  ``backup`` cannot be set to the empty string.

 ``backup_ext=<EXTENSION>``
    If set, the path to the backup file will be created by appending